Did you know?

 The English Springer is a medium sized dog.
 He stands up to 20 inches (51 cm) at the shoulder and weighs 49-55 pounds (22-25 kg).

 Friendly, loyal, energetic, devoted to his people and eager to please, the English Springer is a super companion and tolerates other pets well.
-He can suffer from separation anxiety if left alone for long periods.
-That can lead to destructive behaviour.
+However, he may need socialization with cats as they can trigger his hunting instincts.

 An intelligent, willing and fast learner who is generally biddable, the English Springer Spaniel can sometimes be a little headstrong.
 Obedience training and socialization should begin early.